 The regiment was composed of-the Glenn Springs Cavalry, Capt.
 G. A. Smith; Black Rock Troop, Capt.
 R. Gillman, Union Cavalry, Capt.
 R. Macbeth; Brooks Chargers, Capt.
 Jas.
-B. Dillard. and Buzzard Roost Troop, Capt.
+B. Dillard, and Buzzard Roost Troop, Capt.
 Wylie.

-When the line was formed by Adjutant Sin Col. Harlan assumed command.
+When the line was formed by Adjutant Sim Col. Harlan assumed command.
 The regiment was reviewed in line by Brig.
 Gen. S. R. Gist, with searching scrutiny and conferences with the Colonel on deficiency in dress and equipments where either existed.
-This formality over, Gen. Gist assumed the functions of Adjutant and Inspector General, (Adjutant and Inspector Gen. Dunovant being detained at home by illness in his family,) and repaired to the headquarters of the Commander-in-Chief.
-Col. Harlan detailed a squadron of Cavalry as escort to his Excellency, who soon made his appearance surrounded by a brilliant staff, taking position at the flag.
+This formality over, Gen. Gist assumed the functions of Adjutant and Inspector General, (Adjutant and Inspector Gen. Danovau being detained at home by illness in his family,) and repaired to the headquarters of the Commander-in Chief.
+Col. Harlan detailed a squadron of Cavalry as escort to his Excellency, who soon made his appearance surrounded by a brilliant staff, taking po sition at the flag.
 Among these we recognised Col. Sondley, Gen. Hunt and Adjutant Sims, of Newberry, Maj.
 Baker, of Laurens, and other Division and Regimental officers.

-After interchanging salutes in military fashion Col. Harlan put his troops in metion, and with ad mirable address went through the card of evolutions.
-It is no compliment to say that each move ment was executed with precision, and the performances exhibited the possession of rare military ability by Col. Harlan and correct training on the part of the men.
+After interchanging salutes in military fashion Col. Harlan put his troops in metion, and with admirable address went through the card of evolu tions.
+It is no compliment to say that each movement was executed with precision, and the per formances exhibited the possession of rare military ability by Col. Harlan and correct training on the part of the men.

-At the close of the exercises the officers were or dered to the front and the troops massed to listen to a speech from the Governor.
+At the close of the exercises the officers were of dered to the front and the troops massed to listen t a speech from the Governor.
 He commended their discipline, enforced the necessity of military knowledge as the sure reliance of freemen, and exhorted proper pride in all that appertains to the efficiency of the soldier.
-Adverting to the Kansas question, and the issues likely to grow out of it, he thought this (should they be asked) for the Blue Ridge Railthe soldier.
-Adverting to the Kansas question, and was the time, of all others, to maintain our military system, and be ready to vindicate the interests and integrity of our section.
+Adverting to the Kansas question, and o grow out of it, he thought this was the time, of all others, to maintain our military system, and be ready to vindicate the interests and integrity of our section.
 The speech was listened to with great respect, and at its close was hailed with lusty cheers.
 Gen. Hunt and Col. Harlan were then called out, who addressed a few words to the regiment; which was shortly after dismissed.